Q. what is the difference between an interpreter and a translator?

 The distinction is professionally important because interpreters and translators receive separate training and develop significantly different career paths.
 Think of it as a sprinter versus a marathon runner: some skills overlap, but there is a necessary distinction.
 It would be disastrous to expect one to do the other’s job well.

-Q. Why should I hire an interpreter?
+Q. i have a bilingual ASSISTANT.
+Why should I hire a qualified interpreter?